Sports Coach Logo Sports Coach Training Principles Fitness Components

 How to Correctly Use Cardio for Weight Loss

-As you can see, there are lots of reasons to add cardio to your routine.
-But, you need to make sure you are following these basic cardio guidelines.
+As you can see, there are many reasons to add cardio to your routine.
+But you need to make sure you follow these basic cardio guidelines.

 Do not Overdo Steady-State Training

-Whether it is LISS or MISS, you can have too much of a good thing regarding steady-state cardio.
+You can have too much of a good thing regarding steady-state cardio, whether LISS or MISS.

-After a while, your body adapts to that type of exercise, and you stop burning as many calories.
-Steady-state can be useful for recovery or just getting your blood flowing after a long day of sitting, but it is not the most effective for fat loss.
+After a while, your body adapts to that type of exercise and stops burning as many calories.
+A steady state can be helpful in recovery or just getting your blood flowing after a long day of sitting, but it is not the most effective for fat loss.

-When you overdo steady-state training, your body may also be more likely to sacrifice muscle mass.
-It can decrease your metabolism and make it harder for you to lose weight without significantly reducing the number of calories you consume.
+When you overdo steady-state training, your body may be more likely to sacrifice muscle mass.
+This can decrease your metabolism and make it harder to lose weight without significantly reducing the number of calories you consume.

 Warm-Up Properly

-You might think that skipping your warm-up is a good idea, especially if you are short on time.
-In reality, though, this can stop you from pushing yourself to maximum intensity.
+Skipping your warm-up might be a good idea, especially if you are short on time.
+However, this can prevent you from pushing yourself to maximum intensity.
 If you are about to do a HIIT workout, it is vital to do a thorough warm-up.
 It will only take five minutes, but you will get more out of your workout in the long run.

 Push Yourself